 The trust is one of a series of separate unit investment trusts created under the name Alaia Market Linked Trusts and registered under the Investment Company Act of 1940.
 The Alaia trust was created as a Delaware statutory trust organized in series on the inception date described in the prospectus under the laws of the state of Delaware.
 The Alaia trust was formed under the master trust agreement (the "master trust agreement") by and among Beech Hill Securities, Inc. (as depositor), Alaia Capital, LLC (as portfolio consultant, evaluator and supervisor) and The Bank of New York Mellon (as trustee).
-For each separate trust series created under the master trust agreement by means of a series trust agreement (a "series trust agreement"), Beech Hill Securities, Inc. will act as depositor/sponsor, Alaia Capital, LLC will act as portfolio consultant, evaluator and supervisor and The Bank of New York Mellon will act as series trustee, unless otherwise indicated in the applicable prospectus for the trust series.
-Each series trust agreement incorporates the standard terms and conditions of trust for Alaia Market Linked Trust among Beech Hill Securities, Inc., as depositor, The Bank of New York Mellon, as trustee, and Alaia Capital, LLC, as portfolio consultant, evaluator and supervisor.
-Any reference below in this information supplement to the "trust agreement" means the master trust agreement and the applicable series trust agreement, as the context requires.
+For each separate trust series created under the master trust agreement by means of a series trust agreement (a "series trust agreement"), Beech Hill Securities, Inc. will act as depositor/sponsor, Alaia Capital, LLC will act as portfolio consultant, evaluator and supervisor and The Bank of New York Mellon will act as series truste, unless otherwise indicated in the applicable prospectus for the trust series.
+Each series trust agreement incorporates the standard terms and conditions of trust for Alaia Market Linked Trust agreement, any reference below in this information supplement to the "trust agreement" means the master trust agreement and the applicable series trust agreement, as the context requires.

 m+ is a trade name owned by Alaia Capital, LLC exclusively to market certain unit investment trusts.
 When the trust was created, the sponsor delivered to the trustee securities or contracts for the purchase thereof for deposit in the trust and the trustee delivered to the sponsor documentation evidencing the ownership of units of the trust.
 Additional units of the trust may be issued from time to time by depositing in the trust additional securities (or contracts for the purchase thereof together with cash or irrevocable letters of credit) or cash (including a letter of credit or the equivalent) with instructions to purchase additional securities.
 As additional units are issued by the trust as a result of the deposit of additional securities by the sponsor, the aggregate value of the securities in the trust will be increased and the fractional undivided interest in the trust represented by each unit will be decreased.
-The sponsor may continue to make additional deposits of securities into the trust, provided that such additional deposits will be in amounts which will generally maintain the existing relationship among the principal amounts and number of contracts in such trust.
-Thus, although additional units will be issued, each unit will generally continue to represent the same principal amount and number of contracts of each security.
+The sponsor may continue to make additional deposits of securities into the trust, provided that such additional deposits will be in amounts which will generally maintain the existing relationship among the principal amount and number of contracts of each security.
 If the sponsor deposits cash to purchase additional securities, existing and new investors may experience a dilution of their investments and a reduction in their anticipated income because of fluctuations in the prices of the securities between the time of the deposit and the purchase of the securities and because the trust will pay any associated brokerage fees.
-This may impact the proportional relationship of the securities and impact the trust's ability to achieve the investment objective.
+This may impact the proportional relationship of the securities and impact the investment objective.